Brenda Dickinson

 Brenda Dickinson is a British archaeologist.
 She is a leading scholar in the study of Roman pottery, and a specialist in Roman potter's stamps.

 Career

 Dickinson collaborated with Brian Hartley at the University of Leeds.
 Together they catalogued samian stamps over a 40-year period from central and western Europe.
 The catalogue was published in a nine-part volume in 2008 entitled Names on Terra Sigillata.
 An Index of Makers' Stamps & Signatures on Gallo-Roman Terra Sigillata (Samian Ware)', containing around 300,000 stamps from 5,000 potters.
 Dickinson is credited with turning "Brian Hartley's vision of an index of dies linked to historical data into a reality in book form."
 The volumes are accompanied by a database hosted by the RGZM.
 Throughout her career Dickinson authored numerous site reports on samian stamps.

-Dickinson was a Honorary Visiting Fellow in Classics 2006–12 at the University of Leeds.
+Dickinson was an Honorary Visiting Fellow in Classics 2006–12 at the University of Leeds.